jon-harper/OmniBox/docs/assembly/core.md

 ### Directions

 !!! note "Note: Alignment"
-    If inserting the screws becomes difficult, back out and check:
+    If inserting a screw becomes difficult, back out and check:

     - That both halves of the main body are still correctly aligned; and
-    - That the inserted screws are straight and not canted to the side.
+    - That the already-inserted screw are straight.

-    If using heat set inserts, double-check that the inserts in the Base are not crooked, as well.
+    If using heat set inserts, double-check that the inserts in the Base are straight, as well.

 {{ assy.render_steps(steps.attach, '480px') }}